Two-dimensional diffusiophoretic colloidal banding: Optimizing the spatial and temporal design of solute sinks and sources: Problem setup

 \section{Problem setup}

 To investigate the response of colloidal particles in two-dimensional solute gradients, described here as $\bm{\nabla} c$, we focus on the gradients generated by an arbitrary number of solute sources and sinks.
-As shown in Fig. \ref{fig1}, we denote the locations of the sources and sinks by $\bm{r}_{\rm{i}}$, where subscript $\rm{i}$ refers to the $\rm{i}^{\textrm{th}}$ source or sink.
-The distance between the $\rm{i}^{\textrm{th}}$ and $\rm{j}^{\textrm{th}}$ source or sink is denoted as $d_{\rm{ij}}$.
+As shown in Fig. \ref{fig1}, we denote the locations of the sources and sinks by $\bm{r}_{\rm{i}}$, where the subscript $\rm{i}$ refers to the $\rm{i}^{\textrm{th}}$ source or sink.
+The distance between the $\rm{i}^{\textrm{th}}$ and $\rm{j}^{\textrm{th}}$ source or sink is denoted as $\Delta_{\rm{ij}}$.
 For simplicity, we consider that the sources emit solute at a molar rate $J(t)$ and that the sinks absorb solute at a molar rate of $-J(t)$.
 At time $t=0$, we have a uniform concentration of particles and solute in our system.
 At $t=0^{+}$, the sinks and sources begin emitting and absorbing the solute, creating a time-dependent and spatially varying concentration gradient.
 The solute gradient generated by sources and sinks induces a diffusiophoretic velocity on particles, $\bm{u}_{\rm{DP}} = M\bm{\nabla}c$.
 If $M > 0$, particles are attracted to the sources and repelled from the sinks.
 In contrast, if $M<0$, the particles are repelled from the sources and attracted to the sinks.
-At early times, the sources and sinks interact minimally, resulting in rapid particle attraction/repulsion.
+At early times, the sources and sinks interact minimally, resulting in attraction/repulsion which transports particles towards the source and away from the sink (for $M > 0$).
 This creates local extrema of particle concentration, resulting in a banded distribution.
 As time progresses, the sources and sinks screen each other, much like electrostatic charges.
 At this timescale, the diffusiophoretic movement is diminished.
 In the following analysis, we seek to optimize particle enrichment by tuning the arrangement of sources and sinks, given a time-dependent molar rate, $J(t)$.